scikit-multilearn/scikit-multilearn/docs/source/classify.rst

 To classify data with a multi-label classifier, you need to have:

-- a training data set: ``X`` - array of input feature vectors and ``y`` arary of binary label indicator vectors associated with each row

 - selected a base classifier, ex. a naive bayes one
 - selected the multi-label classification method, ex.
 Binary Relevance
 - an array or (dense/sparse) matrix with feature vectors to classify
+- a training data set:
+    - ``X``: array of input feature vectors
+    - ``y`` arary of binary label indicator vectors associated with each row

 Loading the data set
 --------------------
-`scikit-multilearn` lets you load two formats of data, one of them is the traditional ARFF format, using liac-arff package.
+``scikit-multilearn`` lets you load two formats of data, one of them is the traditional ARFF format, using `liac-arff <https://pythonhosted.org/liac-arff/>`_ package.
 The other uses scikit-multilearn format that is a BZ2-pped pickle of a dict containing two sparse matrices.

 Loading from arff
 ^^^^^^^^^^^^^^^^^

-This approach uses https://pythonhosted.org/liac-arff/ library to load ARFF files into scikit-multilearn.
-Many benchmark ARFF data sets can be found in _`MULAN's collection <http://mulan.sourceforge.net/datasets-mlc.html>`.
-This can be done using the :class:`Dataset's` static method :func:`Dataset::load_arff_to_numpy`.
+This approach uses the ``liac-arff`` library to load ARFF files into ``scikit-multilearn``.
+Many benchmark ARFF data sets can be found in `MULAN's collection <http://mulan.sourceforge.net/datasets-mlc.html>`_.
+This can be done using the :class:`Dataset` static method :func:`Dataset::load_arff_to_numpy`.

 .. code-block:: python